stevedonovan/Lake/doc/index.md

 `action` is an alias for creating _unconditional_ targets where the action is always a function.

-Another application is _rule-based programming_.
+An application of function actions is _rule-based programming_.

 Martin Fowler has an [article](http://martinfowler.com/articles/rake.html) on using Rake for managing tasks with  dependencies.
 Here is his first rakefile: